Justin Fields Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- The Giants have the NFL's 16th-ranked pass defense this season, giving up 250.1 yards per game through the air.
+- The Giants are giving up 250.1 passing yards per game this year, the NFL's 16th-ranked pass defense.

-- At 1.7 passing TDs allowed per game, the Giants defense is ranked 24th in the league.
+- With 26 passing TDs allowed this season, the Giants defense is ranked 24th in the NFL.

 Recent Performances